SophieLuiWi/PetriDish.github.io/blog.md

 **Viruses and their discovery** is an excerpt from my PhD thesis and summarizes the history of the very beginnings of virology.

-**Yeasty waves and gusty breezes** provides a glimpse into the fascinating versatility and uses of common yeasts in culinary delights and research.
+**Yeasty waves and gusty breezes** is work in progress and will provide a glimpse into the fascinating versatility and uses of common yeasts in culinary delights and research.

 <br />